kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 I settled on making a game that replicated part of the software development process.
 Specifically, figuring out what tasks to take on in a two week period called a sprint (they say you should write what you know).

-Basic concept: You're playing as an software engineer, trying to meet deadlines.
-You have tasks on a sprint board that can succeed or not.
-There's things to research, and choices to make between priorities.
+Basic concept: You're playing as a software engineer trying to meet deadlines.
+You have tasks on a sprint board that can succeed or fail.
+There's research to do, and choices to make between priorities.
 A decent place to start.
 Now, how to make it?
 And how to make it fun?

 ### The Godot Phase